cgiesche/javafx-cdi-bootstrap/readme.md

 }
 ```

 As you can see, the `FXMLLoader` is already being injected by CDI.
 The `@Bundle` annotation assigns the provided `ResourceBundle` to the injected `FXMLLoader`.
-An instance of the controller class defined in the FXML-File will automatically be created and managed within the CDI context.
+An instance of the controller class defined in the FXML file will automatically be created and managed within the CDI context.

 ```xml
 <VBox fx:controller="de.perdoctus.fx.Contoller">